AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### Steering Behaviors

-- Wander: The waffle will randomly wander around the play area with a wander algorithm.
+- Wander: The waffle will randomly wander around the play area with the wander steering behavior.
 - Obstacles:
     - The waffle will avoid syrup in this state.
 - Seperation